IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

       => m (Trace m FormattedMessage)
     ```

-2. __Trace-Forward Tracer:__ This is a network-only sink dedicated to forwarding messages using specific protocols over TCP or local sockets.
+2. __Trace-Forward Tracer:__ This is a network-only sink dedicated to forwarding messages using typed protocols over TCP or local sockets.
 It exclusively handles public traces and should be instantiated only once per application.

     ```haskell
     forwardTracer :: forall m.
 (MonadIO m)